Origin of the flute

-Moeck is a legendary company in the wind instrument market.
-The company demonstrates its full potential and expertise in each of the recorders it develops.
+Moeck is a well-known name in the wind instrument industry.
+Each flute developed by the company demonstrates the company's full potential and expertise.

-The Moeck 1020 Plus is an example of the quality that this family offers for those who want to get started in the world of music, because it has everything to be one of the best proposals for beginners.
+The Moeck 1020 Plus is an example of the quality that this family provides for those looking to get started in the world of music, as it has all of the characteristics that make it one of the best options for beginners.

-This soprano recorder for beginners is made of two materials that are very common nowadays, but not all instruments combine well with each other.
-We are referring to ABS plastic and wood.
-Traditionally, flutes are made of wood, but due to the high price involved, this material has been replaced by plastic.
-However, the Moeck family has managed to mix both elements, obtaining an excellent result.
+This beginner soprano flute is made of two materials that are very common nowadays, but not all instruments work well together.
+We're talking about ABS plastic and wood.
+Flutes were traditionally made of wood, but due to the high cost, this material has been replaced by plastic.
+However, the Moeck family has successfully combined both elements, generating an excellent result.

-ABS plastic is highly resistant to fracture and expansion, which means that it withstands not only shocks, but also heat.
-In addition, it has excellent acoustic properties, so the final sound is not significantly affected by the material.
+ABS plastic is highly resistant to fracture and expansion, which suggests it can withstand heat as well as shocks.
+Furthermore, it has excellent acoustic properties, so the material has little effect on the final sound.

-Now, this flute also has maple wood, which is one of the cheapest on the market, but that does not diminish the quality of the instrument.
-In fact, it has a bending strength of 1100 kg per square centimeter, which means that you will have an almost eternal instrument that will only be at risk if you throw it into a fire or subject it to a hydraulic press.
+This flute also has maple wood, which is one of the cheapest on the market, but this does not take the focus away from the instrument's quality.
+In fact, it has a bending strength of 1100 kg per square centimeter, which means you'll have an almost indestructible instrument that will only be seriously impacted if you throw it in a fire or subject it to a hydraulic press.

-The Moeck 1020 Flauto 1 Plus is a very beautiful flute thanks to its combination of materials that give it a first-class aesthetic beauty.
-The mouthpiece is made of ABS plastic that has been given a mahogany color, while the rest of the body is natural tone maple and that shade of color looks wonderful.
+The Moeck 1020 Flauto 1 Plus is a very beautiful flute due to the materials used, which give it a stunning aesthetic beauty.
+The mouthpiece is made of ABS plastic that has been coloured mahogany, while the rest of the body is natural tone maple that looks fantastic.

-As a soprano flute , it covers the notes from F5 to D7.
-Elements that have not been incorporated are the double holes and this will require the flutist to be more dexterous, because hitting the sustained sounds under these conditions requires good breathing and musical ear.
+As a soprano flute, it covers the notes from F5 to D7.
+The double holes have not been incorporated, which will require the flutist to be more dexterous, because hitting sustained sounds under these conditions requires good breathing and a musical ear.

-This is a flute that combines the quality of tradition with the innovation of modern technology to offer the best of both worlds to all beginning players who want an instrument with the best value for money.
+This is a flute that combines the quality of tradition with the innovation of modern technology to provide the best of both worlds to all beginning players looking for a low-cost instrument.

 Excellent sound and the best quality/price ratio.